scroll-tech/scroll/specs/Deposit.md

 ```

 This transaction will call into `L1ETHGateway` and then `L1EthGateway` will encode the deposit as a message sent to the `L1ScrollMessenger` contract.
-The deposited Ether will be locked in the `L1ScrollMessenger` contract after relay fee is deducted from the total amount.
+The deposited ETH will be locked in the `L1ScrollMessenger` contract after relay fee is deducted from the total amount.
-In addition, `depositETHAndCall` can transfer Ether and make additional call at the same time.
+In addition, `depositETHAndCall` can transfer ETH and execute a contract call at the same time.

-After the deposit transaction is finalized on the L1, the sequencer will then include a corresponding L2 transaction in the L2 block that transfers the same amount of Ether to the specified target address.
+After the deposit transaction is finalized on the L1, the sequencer will then include a corresponding L2 transaction in the L2 block that transfers the same amount of ETH to the target address.
-The L2 transaction calls `L2ScrollMessenger.relayMessage`, which is then routed to `L2ETHGateway.finalizeDepositETH` with the deposited Ether amount.
+The L2 transaction calls `L2ScrollMessenger.relayMessage`, which is then routed to `L2ETHGateway.finalizeDepositETH` with the deposited ETH amount.
-We allocated a sufficient amount of Ether to `L2ScrollMessenger` contract during the genesis so that `L2ScrollMessenger` can transfer native Ether without minting to L2 addresses.
+We allocated a sufficient amount of ETH to `L2ScrollMessenger` contract during the genesis so that `L2ScrollMessenger` can transfer native ETH without minting new ETH tokens.

 ## Deposit ERC20 Tokens